Kryuski/pas2js-for-delphi/README.md

 # Pas2js Pascal to JavaScript transpiler for Delphi
 It's a Pascal to JavaScript transpiler, adapted for Delphi compiler.
 It can get Delphi / Free Pascal projects and units and convert them to JavaScript.
 The original Pas2js transpiler for Free Pascal is [here](http://wiki.freepascal.org/pas2js).

 The original Pas2js was downloaded from SVN on **January 21, 2019**.
-I.e. Pas2js for Delphi is compatible this edition of Pas2js for FPC.
+I.e. Pas2js for Delphi is inherited from this edition of Pas2js for FPC.

 # Most important changes
 In my edition there are no any modifications, except those that are necessary for compiling a transpiler in Delphi for Windows.